 One of the first questions I was asked about when we first shared with family, friends, and the rest of the world that we’d decided on international adoption was, “Why?”
+Here is what I wish you understood about my international adoption.

 The question varied by asker: “Why would you do that when there are so many kids here who need loving homes?”
 “Why don’t you try private adoption?”
 “Why that country?”
 “Why don’t you go through the foster care system?”
 “Why would you do that; it’s so expensive?”
 But no matter the asker or how the question was phrased, the meaning was all too clear—clearly, these folks had a problem with our decision or felt they somehow had the absolute right to weigh in on it for whatever reason.